 - -uria: A suffix meaning “in the urine.”

 The term “proteinuria” likely originated in the 19th centuryA century is a period of 100 years.
 Examples: • The 21st Century: The years 2000 to 2099. • The 19th Century: The years 1800 to 1899. • The 8th Century BC: The years 800 BC to 701 BC.
-Etymology:… Read More as medical understanding of kidney function and urinalysisUrinalysis (UA), a simple yet powerful diagnostic tool, offers a window into the body’s internal workings.
+Etymology: The word “century” comes from the Latin word “centuria,” which… Read More as medical understanding of kidney function and urinalysisUrinalysis (UA), a simple yet powerful diagnostic tool, offers a window into the body’s internal workings.
 It is a thorough examination of urine, the liquid waste product that the kidneys filter.
-By analyzing the physical, chemical, and microscopic properties of… Read More advanced.
+By analyzing the physical, chemical, and microscopic properties of urine, the UA can reveal valuable clues about kidney function,… Read More advanced.
 Early observations of protein in urine date back to the 17th century.

 Proteinuria in Medical Context: